-The system has no way of knowing what locale was set when a file was created.
+There is no way a system can identify the locale that was set when a file was created.
 Therefore, the system cannot prevent you from processing the file's data using a different locale.
 For example, suppose you copy to your system a file that was created when the LANG variable was set to a German locale.
 If, on your system, LANG is set to a French locale and you use the grep command to search for a string in the file, the grep command will use French collation and pattern matching rules on the German data.
 It is therefore your responsibility to know what kind of language data a file contains and to set the locale accordingly.